 Have you seen my top blog posts on Kauai, with more coming soon?

 Each island has its very own personality, something I’ll talk more about in upcoming posts to help you decide which island aligns with your travel style.

-Interisland service is set to begin April 28 between Honolulu (Oahu) and Kahului (Maui), with more flights added on May 12 between Honolulu (Oahu) and Kona (Big Island).
+Interisland service began April 28 between Honolulu (Oahu) and Kahului (Maui), with more flights added on May 12 between Honolulu (Oahu) and Kona (Big Island).
 I will expect more to follow as Kauai flights are announced.

 There are some unique features to flying Southwest Airlines you’ll want to know as you plan your bucket list Hawaiian vacation.

 Loyal Southwest Airlines customers love that their bags fly free.
 It’s something you have to know as you compare prices of flights.